AsiaCoin/AsiaCoinFix/README.md

 At the moment of writing, trusted Novacoin developer fsb4000 agreed to continue Micryon work on https://github.com/fsb4000/AsiaCoinFix

 fsb4000 is also trusted as a core Bitcoin developer : https://bitcoin.org/en/release/v0.10.1

+important latest developments as for May, 24 2015 :
+-adding multisig
+-adding Tor menu